 Table 1.
 Item Types Activities A collection of related Events and/or sub-activities, as identified by instrumented application.
 Events An Event represents a distinct application operation or statement, optionally containing associated message data.
-Snapshots A Snapshot is a collection of information, as key/value pairs, identified by name and the time the information was collected.
-Sources A Source represents the origin of Events, Activities, and Snapshots.
+SnapshotsA Snapshot is a collection of information, as key/value pa identified by name and the time the information was collected Sources A Source represents the origin of Events, Activities, and Snapshots.
 A Source is identified by a string known as its Fully-Qualified Name (FQN, See Fully-Qualified Name (FQN) for details), which defines its ENCLOSES relationships (See Relatives).
 Resources A Resource represents the object that Events, Activities and Snapshots act on, or execute within.
-It also can be using an FQN string (See Fully-Qualified Name (FQN)), which will identify the type of resource, as well as its name.
-Supported resource types are: DATASTORE CACHE SERVICE QUEUE FILE TOPIC
+It can be just a simple name or an FQN string (See Fully-Qualified Name (FQN)), which will identify the type of resource, as well as its name.
+Supported resource types are: • DATASTORE • CACHE • SERVICE • QUEUE • FILE • TOPIC